earmingol/scCellFie/README.rst

 Please consider citing our work if you find scCellFie useful:

-- **Metabolic activities inferred from single-cell and spatial transcriptomic atlases in health and disease**.
+- **Atlas-scale metabolic activities inferred from single-cell and spatial transcriptomics**.
   *bioRxiv, 2025*. https://doi.org/10.1101/XXXXXX

 Acknowledgments